Editor in Chief

 An artful master of the English language, Brooke holds a bachelor of arts in linguistics from the University of Michigan and a certificate to teach English as a foreign language from the University of Cambridge.

 Along with her communications experience, she has tremendous passion for animal advocacy.
-For over a decade, Brooke has devoted great time and energy to companion animal protection, including direct care of shelter animals and adopting her own dog, Ambrose, who had been held for months at animal care and control as evidence in a local cruelty case.
+For over a decade, Brooke has devoted great time and energy to companion animal protection, including direct care of shelter animals and adopting her own dog, Ambrose, who had been held for months at Chicago Animal Care & Control as evidence in a local cruelty case.
 Additionally, Brooke has worked hands-on with farmed animals, volunteering at sanctuaries nationwide.

 Brooke's farmed animal advocacy experience also includes co-coordinating highly successful fundraising walks, working with her local public access station to air documentaries and public service announcements on factory farming, and organizing a Mother's Day "Say No to Veal" demo.